Aliases for KIR2DS5 Gene

 GeneCards Summary for KIR2DS5 Gene

-KIR2DS5 (Killer Cell Immunoglobulin-Like Receptor, Two Domains, Short Cytoplasmic Tail, 5) is a Protein Coding gene.
-Diseases associated with KIR2DS5 include hematopoietic stem cell transplantation and hemophagocytic lymphohistiocytosis.
-Among its related pathways are Signaling by FGFR and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include HLA-C specific inhibitory MHC class I receptor activity.
+KIR2DS5 (Killer Cell Immunoglobulin Like Receptor, Two Ig Domains And Short Cytoplasmic Tail 5) is a Protein Coding gene.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include HLA-C specific inhibitory MHC class I receptor activity.